VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ```

 The following code sample shows how the **SqlEventSourcedRepository**
 class loads the event stream associated with the aggregate.

+> **JanaPersona:** The team later developed a simple event store using
+> Windows Azure tables instead of the **SqlEventSourcedRepository**.
+The
+> next section describes this Windows Azure table storage based
+> implementation.

 ```Cs
 public T Find(Guid id)